 The Business of Storytelling is Dying

-Young people are watching 50% less TV than previous generations, broadcast is hitting all-time lows, and box office revenues are steadily in decline.
+Young people are watching 50% less TV than previous generations, broadcast is hitting all-time lows and box office revenues are steadily in decline.

-Taking the place of legacy media giants are millions of individuals on social media who are rapidly responding to current culture.
+Taking the place of these legacy media giants are millions of individuals on social media who are rapidly responding to current culture.

-We believe that the next Alfred Hitchcock, Steven Spielberg, and Christopher Nolan won’t be found in Hollywood.
 The storytellers of our generation are bypassing the archaic bureaucracy of the current system in favor of one that lets them succeed purely on the merit of their creation.

-We’re ready to invest in people who agree.
 If you’re changing the way stories are discovered and told, let’s talk.

 Early Media Team